dtoczala/watson-landing-page/README.md

 The Retrieve and Rank service allows you to build a corpus of information, and then search that corpus to retrieve documents based on a trained ranker that evaluates the appropriateness of the document to the question being asked.

 ### References for Further Reading
+- [R\&R Handbook](https://ibm.ent.box.com/file/53750516365) - A PDF with guidance, links to materials and code, and best practices for Retrieve and Rank.
 - [Developing with Retrieve and Rank](https://medium.com/machine-learning-with-ibm-watson/developing-with-ibm-watson-retrieve-and-rank-part-1-solr-configuration-29c18e52966f\#.8hzg11tqp) - a three part series onhow to use Retrieve and Rank.
 [Part 1 covers SOLR configuration](https://medium.com/machine-learning-with-ibm-watson/developing-with-ibm-watson-retrieve-and-rank-part-1-solr-configuration-29c18e52966f\#.8hzg11tqp), [Part 2 covers training and configuration](https://medium.com/machine-learning-with-ibm-watson/developing-with-ibm-watson-retrieve-and-rank-part-2-training-and-evaluation-fda57efff5c8\#.h2wwsnail), and [Part 3 covers custom features](https://medium.com/machine-learning-with-ibm-watson/developing-with-ibm-watson-retrieve-and-rank-part-3-custom-features-826fe88a5c63\#.bc4h7k5oi).

 ## Natural Language Understanding (NLU)